-In connection with the Loan Agreement, the Company issued the Lenders warrants to purchase shares of its common stock upon its draw of each tranche of the Term Loans (see Note 5).
-The aggregate number of shares of common stock issuable upon exercise of the warrants is equal to 2.25% of the amount drawn of such tranche, divided by the average closing price per share of the Company's common stock reported on the Nasdaq Global Market for the 10 consecutive trading days prior to the applicable draw.
-Upon the draw of the Term A Loans, the Company issued the Lenders warrants to purchase 40,790 shares of common stock at a per share exercise price of \$5.516.
+In connection with the Company's former Loan and Security Agreement with Oxford Finance LLC and Silicon Valley Bank (the "Lenders"), which provided for term loans to the Company in an aggregate principal amount of up to \$15 million in two tranches on January 15, 2016, the Company issued the Lenders warrants to purchase 40,790 shares of common stock at a per share exercise price of \$5.516.
 The warrants are immediately exercisable upon issuance, and other than in connection with certain mergers or acquisitions, will expire on the ten-year anniversary of the date of issuance.
 The fair value of the warrants was estimated at \$0.2 million using a Black-Scholes model and assuming: (i) expected volatility of 100.8%, (ii) risk free interest rate of 1.83%, (iii) an expected life of 10 years and (iv) no dividend payments.
-The fair value of the warrants was included as a discount to the Term A Loans and also as a component of additional paid-in capital and will be amortized to interest expense over the term of the loan.
-All such warrants were outstanding as of December 31, 2018.
+The fair value of the warrants was included as a discount to the term loans drawn at such time and also as a component of additional paid-in capital and were amortized to interest expense over the term of the loan.
+Although the term loans were repaid in August 2018, all related warrants were outstanding and exercisable as of December 31, 2019.

-NOTE 8 - STOCK AWARD PLAN AND STOCK-BASED COMPENSATION
+NOTE 7 - STOCK AWARD PLAN AND STOCK-BASED COMPENSATION

 In December 2013, the Company adopted the 2013 Equity Incentive Plan (as subsequently amended and restated, the "Plan"), which provides for the issuance of options, stock appreciation rights, stock awards and stock units.
 On January 1, 2018, in accordance with the terms of the Plan, the total shares authorized for issuance under the plan increased by 750,000 to 6,531,333.
 This increase represents the lesser of 750,000 shares or 4% of the total shares outstanding calculated as of the end of the most recent fiscal year.
-In December 2017, the Company, issued inducement awards in the form of an option to purchase 775,000 shares of the Company's common stock with an exercise price of \$6.05 per share and restricted stock unit award to acquire 40,000 shares of the Company's common stock, to Rick Russell in connection with his appointment as the Company's President.
-These inducement awards are outside of, but subject to the terms generally consistent with, the Company is 2013 Equity Incentive Plan, as amended, or the 2013 Plan, as a material inducement to Mr. Russell's acceptance of employment with the Company in accordance with Nasdaq Listing Rule 5635(c)(4).
 The exercise price per share shall not be less than the fair value of the Company's underlying common stock on the grant date and no option may have a term in excess of ten years.
-In June 2018, the Company increased the aggregate number of shares of common stock authorized for issuance under the 2013 Plan by 2,500,000 shares.
-Stock option activity for employees and non-employees for the year ended December 31, 2018 is as follows:
+Further, pursuant to Nasdaq listing rules, the Company issued inducement awards in December 2017 to the Company's President outside of the Plan in the form of an option to purchase 775,000 shares of the Company's common stock and a restricted stock unit award to purchase 40,000 shares of the Company's common stock.
+In June 2018, the Company increased the aggregate number of shares of common stock authorized for issuance under the Plan by 2,500,000 shares.
+Stock option activity for employees and non-employees for the year ended December 31, 2019 is as follows:

-Shares Issuable Pursuant to Stock Options Weighted- rage Exercise Price Weighted- Average Remaining Contractual Terms (years) - otal Intrinsic Value (in thousands) Outstanding January 1, 2018 6,132,650 \$ 6.54 8.4 Granted 2,658,500 \$ 7.92 Exercised (129,978) \$ 5.05 Forfeited (163,125) \$ 6.97 Outstanding December 31, 2018 8,498,047 \$ 6.99 8.1 \$ 5,214 Exercisable December 31, 2018 3,745,660 \$ 6.44 6.7 \$ 3,344 Available for future grant 769,779
+Shares Issuable Pursuant to Stock Options Weighted- Average xercise Price Weighted- Average Remaining Contractual Terms (years) tal Intrinsic Value 1 thousands) Outstanding January 1, 2019 8,498,047 \$ 6.99 8.1 \$ 5,214 Granted 671,656 \$ 6.69 Exercised (87,500) \$ 6.00 Forfeited (41,875) \$ 6.49 Outstanding December 31, 2019 9,040,328 \$ 6.98 7.3 \$ 7,420 Exercisable December 31, 2019 5,493,050 \$ 6.68 6.4 \$ 6,039 Available for future grant 139,998